sainath199/campus-job-review-system/README.md

 ## Contribution Code of Conduct

 The rules listed below are to be followed by the ones who will be contributing to the code in the repository:
-  1)Follow the code quality standards
+  1)Follow the code quality standards <br>
-  2)Testing: For every new feature or bug fix, write unit tests to ensure code correctness.
+  2)Testing: For every new feature or bug fix, write unit tests to ensure code correctness.<br>
-  Ensure existing tests pass: Run all tests before submitting a pull request (PR) to ensure no existing functionality is broken.
+  Ensure existing tests pass: Run all tests before submitting a pull request (PR) to ensure no existing functionality is broken.<br>
-  Follow test coverage requirements: Aim to meet or exceed the project’s test coverage targets.
+  Follow test coverage requirements: Aim to meet or exceed the project’s test coverage targets.<br>
   3)Keep commits small and relevant to a single task or fix.
-Write clear commit messages (e.g., "Fix issue with X" or "Add feature Y").
+Write clear commit messages (e.g., "Fix issue with X" or "Add feature Y").<br>
-  4)Use Markdown: Follow any guidelines for Markdown formatting and structuring of documentation files (e.g., README.md, CONTRIBUTING.md).
+  4)Use Markdown: Follow any guidelines for Markdown formatting and structuring of documentation files (e.g., README.md, CONTRIBUTING.md).<br>
-  5) Branches: Use separate branches when and where needed.
+  5) Branches: Use separate branches when and where needed.<br>
-  6) Security and Confidentiality
-    Handle sensitive information carefully: Avoid hardcoding sensitive information, such as API keys or passwords.
-Use environment variables or secure configuration files.
+  6)Handle sensitive information carefully: Avoid hardcoding sensitive information, such as API keys or passwords.
+Use environment variables or secure configuration files. <br>
     Follow secure coding practices: Be mindful of security implications in your code (e.g., SQL injection, cross-site scripting).